-- 6.3.17 We formally analysed the risk from climate change on the options that are contained within our best value plan, as shown in section 4.4.
-However, as the majority of our supply schemes are either internal transfers, abstractions from the Lower Greensand (which is resilient to drought and climate change) or sourced from effluent discharges (the GUC scheme), the risks are extremely small, accounting for less than 1MI/d of the overall uncertainty. - 6.3.18 Two options are potentially vulnerable to climate change, the SESR and the Brent Reservoir.
+- 6.3.18 We formally analysed the risk from climate change on the options that are contained within our best value plan, as shown in section 4.4.
+However, as the majority of our supply schemes are either internal transfers, abstractions from the Lower Greensand (which is resilient to drought and climate change) or sourced from effluent discharges (the GUC scheme), the risks are extremely small, accounting for less than 1MI/d of the overall uncertainty. - 6.3.19 Two options are potentially vulnerable to climate change, the SESR and the Brent Reservoir.
 Modelling carried out by Thames Water and provided in its WRMP demonstrates that the SESR is not vulnerable to climate change.
-For the Brent Reservoir we have some concerns, but these are more generally incorporated within our overall yield uncertainty for the scheme (25% uncertainty on yield) and will work towards resolving this uncertainty as we develop the option. - 6.3.19 A further explanation to describe the assumptions made in the assessment of the impact of climate change on each preferred supply and demand option is included in Technical report 4.5 Supply Side and Constrained Options Report Vol 1, Appendix E.
+For the Brent Reservoir we have some concerns, but these are more generally incorporated within our overall yield uncertainty for the scheme (25% uncertainty on yield) and will work towards resolving this uncertainty as we develop the option.